 EMPLOYEES STATE INSURANCE REGISTRATION & COMPLIANCE

 Employees’ State Insurance (ESI) scheme of India is a multidimensional social security scheme that is basically designed to provide socio-economic protection to employees working in the organized sector against the events of sickness, maternity, death or disablement on account of an employment injury.
-In addition to financial assistance, ESI scheme extends medical care to the employees insured under the ESI Act and their families.
+In addition to financial support, the ESI scheme provides medical care for employees insured under the ESI Act and their families.

-ESI stands for Employee State Insurance managed by the Employee State Insurance Corporation which is an autonomous body created by the law under the Ministry of Labour and Employment, Government of India.
-It is a self -financing scheme and is funded by the contributions made by the employer as well as employees to the ESIC.
+ESI stands for Employee State Insurance managed by the Employee State Insurance Corporation.
+This is an autonomous body created by law under the Ministry of Labour and Employment, Government of India.
+It is a self-financing scheme and is funded by contributions made by employers as well as employees to ESIC.

 Benefits of ESI Registration

 If an employee becomes ill for more than 91 days in a year, he will be entitled to sick pay at the rate of 70% of his salary.
 The same is also certified